utkuufuk/cpp-quick-reference/README.md

     *j = temp;
 }

-// have to pass addresses of a and b swap(&a, &b);
+// have to pass pointers to a and b swap(&a, &b);
 ```